 I have to say I am really loving my new master suite after all the renovations.
 I have changed up a few things since you last saw it at the reveal for the Shiplap Ceiling and Shutter Wall.
 I have relocated the guest room benches, which are a little more durable for the daily use of my cats into this room.
 The beautiful new storage bench from Walmart is now located into our Guest Room which provide much needed storage space in that room.

 The addition, the basket makes removing the throw pillows at night such a breeze.
-They all have an easy go to home instead of being tossed into a corner which was driving me crazy.
-I really like to have homes for things so there is an easy method to daily chores.
+They all have an easy, go to home, instead of being tossed into a corner which was driving me crazy.
+I really like to have homes for things at all times, so there is an easy method to daily chores.
 Otherwise things just end up in chaos, which just makes you home look messy all the time.

 I have added in a sage green Macramé pillows to match the runner from my Lemon Thyme Tablescape which is now located on my dresser.
 (Hint, hint, keep a watchful eye you will see this sage again for my Thanksgiving Table this year!)
 I also loved the idea of adding the thyme to my little tin buckets which originally had basic grass plants.
 There is just something appealing about having a little more “Thyme in the Bedroom”.
 Which seems perfect as we “Fall Back” an hour on November 7th this year and get that extra shut eye.